RosettaCommons/demos/public/rnp_ddg/README.md

 Written in April 2018 by Kalli Kappel (kappel at stanford dot edu).

-This demo shows how to use the Rosetta-Vienna ddG method to calculate relative binding affinites for an RNA-protein complex.
+This demo shows how to use the Rosetta-Vienna ddG method to calculate relative binding affinites for a RNA-protein complex.

 ## Setting up the demo: